Seminars & Webinars

 2018

-• Rémi Gribonval (France), Approximation with sparsely connected deep networks (link), 29 October 2018, Fornebu, Norway.
+• Rémi Gribonval (France), Approximation with sparsely connected deep networks, 29 October 2018, Fornebu, Norway.

 2017